How To Read A Tyre: Understanding Tyre Size, Load Index, And Speed Rating

 Every tyre sold by Tyre Shopper has markings on the tyre sidewall to indicate key information.
 This system of markings indicates the tyre size, tyre speed rating, model, and load index.
 Both low-profile and regular tyres use this marking system as standard, so it’s important that you know how to read and understand tyre markings.

-According to TyreSafe, there has been 5,375 total casualties from tyre-related car accidents in the last five years and 10.4% of failed car MOTs in the UK in 2017 were caused by tyres and wheels.
+According to TyreSafe, there has been 5,375 total casualties from tyre-related car accidents in the last five years and tyres and wheels caused 10.4% of failed car MOTs in the UK in 2017.
 Make sure you know how to buy the right tyres and check their key information with this guide.

 How to read tyre size

 With a little reading, it's easy to understand what the series of letters and numbers mean on your tyre's sidewall.
 Taking the image above as an example, we can work out vital information about the tyre that you will require if you ever need to replace it.

 |255||Refers to the width of the tyre, measured in mm|

 |40||Is the height/profile aspect ratio as a percentage of the width of the tyre|